 In an article published by the Institute for Healthcare Improvement, Mary Urquhart, RN, executive director of nursing at Brattleboro Memorial Hospital, is quoted as saying, “…getting medication information from patients is the most unreliable part of the whole [medication reconciliation] process.”

 This problem is even more prevalent with elderly patients.
-An article published by the American Pharmacist Association, citing data from the Agency for Healthcare Research and Quality, notes that more than 60% of adults in the United States older than 65 years take at least five medications each week and 15% take at least 10.
+An article published by the American Pharmacist Association, citing data from AHRQ, notes that more than 60% of adults in the United States older than 65 years take at least five medications each week (commonly referred to as polypharmacy) and 15% take at least 10 (commonly referred to as excessive polypharmacy).
 It is not surprising that recall can be an issue.
 A study published in The Gerontologist of elderly patients visiting clinics specializing in care of the elderly found these patients failed to recall nearly half of their medications recorded in the chart.
+Other factors that can contribute to patient confusion about their medications and regimen include frequent changes to medications and multiple prescribers.

 2. Everyone is responsible for medication reconciliation — thus, no one is